ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/with.md

 ## Infinite queries

-It is also possible to use inifinite recursive CTE queries if `LIMIT` is used in outer query:
+It is also possible to use infinite recursive CTE queries if `LIMIT` is used in outer query:

 **Example:** Infinite recursive CTE query
 ```sql